The impact of the interfacial Kapitza resistance on colloidal thermophoresis: Final remarks

-In addition to proposing new analytical equations to describe the Soret effect, our work highlights the importance of the Kapitza resistance in determining the thermophoresis of colloidal particles.
-This contribution has been ignored before, but as demonstrated here, it can influence the temperature field around a colloid and the thermophoretic force.
-We propose that ITC effects must be included to describe thermophoresis in terms of interfacial properties.
-We believe that the ideas presented in this work should prove helpful to advance the description of thermophoresis, which is a very complex non-equilibrium coupling effect with potential applications to colloidal trapping, nanofluidics, and the design of analytical devices.
+Our work highlights the importance of the ITC in the thermophoresis of colloidal particles.
+This contribution has been ignored before, but as demonstrated here, it influences the temperature field around colloids and the thermophoretic force.
+We anticipate that the ideas presented here will be helpful in advancing the description of thermophoresis, a very complex non-equilibrium coupling effect with potential applications to colloidal trapping, nanofluidics, and the design of analytical devices.